Project-META/.github/profile/README.md

 5. Ensure compliance with relevant licenses and legal regulations.
 6. No endorsement of third-party hardware/software.
 7. User modifications are their own responsibility.
 8. Terms may change at any time.
-By using this content, you agree to these terms.
+By using this project, you agree to these terms.

 ## License